kzill2/hello-world/README.md

 # hello-world
-The goal is to learn a lot and create a lot.
+I've learned that I still have a lot to learn.